dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 RhoHaplotype - Rho of the whole haplotype simulated.
 This should match what you simulated on step 1.

 Identifier - A number to give to the script.
-Can be changed in case the user wants to run the same parameter many times and get a different output with a different identifier every time.
+Can be changed in case the user wants to run the same parameter file many times and get a different output with a different identifier every time.
 Also a random seed.
 This number should match the number used in the script SimulateUsingISRoutine.sh .

 DemographicHistory - This follows the syntax from PReFerSim to get demographic histories.
 This should match what you simulated on step 1.